-In brief, the JEDP theory states that the first five books of the Bible, Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, were not written entirely by Moses, who died in the 1400’s B.C., but also by different authors/compliers after Moses.
+In brief, the JEDP theory states that the first five books of the Bible, Genesis, Exodus, Leviticus, Numbers, and Deuteronomy, were not written entirely by Moses, who died in the 1400’s B.C., but also by different authors/compilers after Moses.
 The theory is based on the fact that different names for God are used in different portions of the Pentateuch, and there are detectable differences in linguistic style.
-The letters of the JEDP theory stand for the four supposed authors: the author who uses Jehovah for God’s name, the author who uses Elohim for God’s name, the author of Deuteronomy, and the priestly author of Leviticus.
+The letters of the JEDP theory stand for the four supposed authors: the Jahwist/Yahwist who uses Jehovah for God’s name, the Elohist who uses Elohim for God’s name, the Deuteronomist (the author of Deuteronomy), and the priestly author of Leviticus.
 The JEDP theory goes on to state that the different portions of the Pentateuch were likely compiled in the 4th Century B.C., possibly by Ezra.

 So, why are there different names for God in books supposedly written by a single author?
 For example, Genesis chapter 1 uses the name Elohim while Genesis chapter 2 uses the name YHWH.
 Patterns like this occur quite frequently in the Pentateuch.
 The answer is simple.
 Moses used God’s names to make a point.
 In Genesis chapter 1, God is Elohim, the mighty Creator God.
 In Genesis chapter 2, God is Yahweh, the personal God who created and relates to humanity.
 This does not point to different authors but to a single author using God’s various names to emphasize a point and describe different aspects of His character.